Certifications / Cloud

 A lesser-used but still important service, AWS Config “continually assesses, audits, and evaluates the configurations and relationships of your resources.”
 Basically, how are things configured now, when they change, who did it, and when?

 Imagine you have an EC2 instance with a security group.
 Best practice says that port 22, the SSH port, should never be opened up to the public internet, so that’s how you have your security group configured.
-Then one day you notice the group has changed and 22 is open to the entire internet!
-Perhaps a rogue developer got tired of using the VPN and wanted SSH access directly from home.
+Then, one day you notice the group has changed, and 22 is open to the entire internet!
+Perhaps a rogue developer wanted SSH access directly from home.
 But who was it?

-A lot of the common rules that you might want to implement (like monitoring for SSH being open) are already built in as AWS Managed Rules; all you need to do is enable them on your instances.
-Slick!
-And of course, you can write your own custom rules, both for alerting and compliance to remediate issues via Lambda.
+Many of the common rules that you can implement (like monitoring for open SSH) are already built in as AWS Managed Rules; all you need to do is enable them on your instances.
+Of course, you can write your own custom rules, both for alerting and compliance, to remediate issues via Lambda.

 Trusted Advisor

-There are other helpful categories of checks, including cost optimization, performance, fault tolerance, and service limits.
-You can see all the available checks for each category in the AWS docs.
+Other helpful categories of checks include cost optimization, performance, fault tolerance, and service limits.
+The AWS docs list all the available checks for each category.

 Trusted Advisor should definitely be your trusted ally in keeping your account properly configured based on AWS’s own recommendations.
-It can also send data into CloudWatch, from which you can create alarms and notifications, way handier than trying to manually keep an eye on it.
+It can also send data into CloudWatch, from which you can create alarms and notifications—which is way handier than trying to keep an eye on it manually.

-With that, we have finished our overview of the Monitoring and Logging domain of the AWS Security Specialist cert!
-Next time we’ll finish up with the two remaining domains: Incident Response and Infrastructure Security!
+With that, we have finished our overview of the AWS Security Specialist cert's monitoring and logging domain!
+Next time, we’ll visit two more domains: Incident Response and Infrastructure Security!

 Ultimate Cloud Cert Guide